-• Not Defined-If not defined, this field defaults to the .01 field number, and it represents terms defined in the file entered in the "file" input parameter.
+- Not Defined-If not defined, this field defaults to the .01 field number, and it represents terms defined in the file entered in the "file" input parameter. - Defined: - o Entered as .01, it represents the terms defined in the file entered in the "file" input parameter. - Of CODES data type field in the file entered in the "file" input parameter.

-• Defined:

-Of CODES data type field in the file entered in the

-"file" input parameter.